dewitt4/Cloud-Custodain/README.rst

 Cloud Custodian
 ---------------

-Cloud Custodian is a rules engine for AWS fleet management.
+Cloud Custodian is a rules engine for managing public cloud fleets.
 It allows users to define policies to enable a well managed cloud infrastructure, that's both secure and cost optimized.
 It consolidates many of the adhoc scripts organizations have into a lightweight and flexible tool, with unified metrics and reporting.

-Custodian can be used to manage AWS accounts by ensuring real time compliance to security policies (like encryption and access requirements), tag policies, and cost management via garbage collection of unused resources and off-hours resource management.
+Custodian can be used to manage AWS, Azure, and GCP environments by ensuring real time compliance to security policies (like encryption and access requirements), tag policies, and cost management via garbage collection of unused resources and off-hours resource management.

-Custodian policies are written in simple YAML configuration files that enable users to specify policies on a resource type (EC2, ASG, Redshift, etc) and are constructed from a vocabulary of filters and actions.
+Custodian policies are written in simple YAML configuration files that enable users to specify policies on a resource type (EC2, ASG, Redshift, CosmosDB, PubSub Topic) and are constructed from a vocabulary of filters and actions.

-It integrates with AWS Lambda and AWS Cloudwatch events to provide for real time enforcement of policies with builtin provisioning of the Lambdas, or as a simple cron job on a server to execute against large existing fleets.
+It integrates with the cloud native serverless capabilities of each provider to provide for real time enforcement of policies with builtin provisioning.
+Or it can be run as a simple cron job on a server to execute against large existing fleets.

 “`Engineering the Next Generation of Cloud Governance <https://cloudrumblings.io/cloud-adoption-engineering-the-next-generation-of-cloud-governance-21fb1a2eff60>`_” by @drewfirment